Beginner’s Guide to Manufactured Spending Series Index

 4. In the next screen you will fill out details of your account such as the account number, name etc.

-5. Once completed, you are now set to make payments and complete the circle of manufacture spending.
+5. Once completed, you are now set to make payments and complete the circle of manufactured spending.

 On a side note, I always test out every new account with a test payment of $1 just to confirm the account number is correct and the intended account was paid.